yudaprama/agenticSeek/README.md

 sudo ./start_services.sh full # MacOS
 start ./start_services.cmd full # Window
 ```

+**Warning:** This step will download and load all Docker images, which may take up to 30 minutes.
+After starting the services, please wait until the backend service is fully running (you should see backend: <info> in the log) before sending any messages.
+The backend services may take longer to start than others.

 Go to `http://localhost:3000/` and you should see the web interface.